-Gatland's selections not based on form
+Gatland's selections 'not based on form'

 "I would tend to agree with that statement," he said.

-"Courtney Lawes for example hadn't played a lot of rugby, was injured going in, missed a lot of rugby, comes in and starts all three tests.
+"Courtney Lawes, for example, hadn't played a lot of rugby, was injured going in, missed a lot of rugby, comes in and starts all three tests.

 "Don't get me wrong, Courtney is a class player and he probably deserved to be playing, but that would lead you to believe that he [Gatland] wasn't picking on who was on form at the stage, because Courtney had already banked his form from before."